Oh My Goodness Speciality Breads

 06 876 2206

 Oh My Goodness is one of those places where you walk through the front doors and instantly sense the care and attention that has gone into creating the business.
-Part of The Tribune Precinct in the centre of Hastings, not only is this a café, but it is also a bakery and milling site.
+Part of the Tribune precinct in the centre of Hastings, not only is this a café, but it is also a bakery and milling site.

 Things aren’t slowing down at Oh My Goodness anytime soon.
 With plans to extend into the atrium space next door, they are also available to cater and host events.
 These guys have vision, so don’t miss out on enjoying it!